 Effective advertising almost always includes a robust email marketing strategy, regardless of the type of business.
 Emails are inexpensive to produce, yet they reach a broad audience efficiently.
 Email is an excellent way to communicate your latest company developments, announce limited-time offers or share blog content.

 Email newsletters are a popular marketing tool that provides a “one-stop-shop” approach to increasing engagement and conversion.
-We’ll explain the benefits of email newsletters and how to craft an effective newsletter to take your marketing efforts to the next level.
+Below, we explain the benefits of email newsletters and offer a step-by-step guide to creating a campaign that gets results.

 An email newsletter is a regularly sent, interactive communication designed to nurture contacts and communicate with customers.
 It’s a way to engage your email subscribers and share new, exciting and helpful information.